 Baud rate can be set with custom command.
 The baud rate resets during the warm start after uploading the init script.
 So, the overall scheme is this: start at default baud rate, get local version info, send custom Broadcom baud rate change command, wait for response, set local UART to high baud rate, and then send init script.
 After sending the last command from the init script, reset the local UART.
 Finally, send custom baud rate change command, wait for response, and set local UART to high baud rate.

 BTstack integration: The common code for all Broadcom chipsets is provided by btstack_chipset_bcm.c.
 During the setup, btstack_chipset_bcm_instance function is used to get a btstack_chipset_t instance and passed to hci_init function.

-SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack does not provide any form of flow control for UART connections.
+SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack only can send audio correctly over UART with newer Controllers that support SCO Flow Control.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.
 Newer Controllers provide an mSBC codec that allows to use HSP/HFP incl.
 WBS over PCM/I2S with ENABLE_BCM_PCM_WBS.

 Similar to Broadcom, the best source for documentation is the source code for blueZ.

 CSR USB dongles do not require special configuration and SCO data is routed over USB by default.